jundalisay/superb/content/en/research/constitutions/cn/chapter-1.md

 Article 30 The administrative areas of the PRC shall be delineated as follows:

-(1) The countryconsists ofprovinces, autonomous regions and cities directly under central government jurisdiction;
+(1) The country consists ofprovinces, autonomous regions and cities directly under central government jurisdiction;

 (2) Provinces and autonomous regions consist of autonomous prefectures, counties, autonomous counties and cities; and